Anatomy of a Truly Rock Solid Loft Bed

 Maurice Cheng

-MC WOODWORKS, INC.
+MC WOODWORKS, LLC

 OTHERS

-Construction grade lumber: Rough
+Construction grade lumber: Rough surfaced with many defects.

-Width of components are NOT scaled
+Width of components are NOT scaled up for larger models.

-No triangle supports, or NOT
+No triangle supports, or NOT SCALED UP for larger models.
+(Yeah, it's that important.)

-remove rough edges and splinters
+Additional sanding suggested to remove rough edges and splinters (ouch!).

 Additional platform may be required.